kWAYTV/xpboost-loader/README.md

 Main *doesn't* use sandboxie neither vac bypass<br />
 Set up the *timeouts* according to your pc specs.
 In the .py default timeouts are *80 seconds*, will change in the future updates.<br /><br />
 # Settings (.py)
-Just create a config.json in the same directory and fill it with this information
+Just create a config.json in the same directory and fill it with this information or run the script for **auto config generation**
 ```json
 {
     "sandboxie_path": "null",